Agilsaav/ComputerAnimation/README.md

 # Computer Animation

-The Particles Simulation project and the String System Simulation project have been developed using Visual Studio 2019 in Windows.
+The Particles Simulation project, the String System Simulation project and the Animation Project have been developed using Visual Studio 2019 in Windows.

 ## Particles Simulation